moderndatacompany/dataos.info/docs/resources/stacks/scanner/cataloging.md

 # Cataloging of Scanner Stack

-Metis has integrated "Workflows" as a "Resource Type" to store metadata related to various workflows designed for different purposes.
-This includes workflows such as metadata scanning for multiple resources, quality checks, data pipeline, flare jobs etc.
+Metis has integrated "Workflows" as a "Resource Type" to store metadata related to various Workflows designed for different purposes.
+This includes Workflows such as metadata scanning for multiple Resources, quality checks, data pipeline, Flare jobs etc.

-When selecting a workflow, the following information is displayed on the screen:
+When selecting a Workflow, the following information is displayed on the screen:

 <img src="/resources/stacks/scanner/scanner_img//01-catalogin-scanner.png"  class="center" style="width:45rem; display: block; margin: 0 auto; box-shadow: 4px 4px 10px rgba(0, 0, 0, 0.3);" />